biomedvis/biomedvis.github.io/_team/renata-raidou.md

 Assistant Prof. (Tenure Track) at TU Wien, Austria and at the University of Groningen, the Netherlands.

-Research Interests: Visual Analytics for BioMedical Applications, P4 Visual Analytics, Comparative and Ensemble Visualization, Uncertainty Visualization, Medical Data Physicalization, Anatomical Edutainement
+Research Interests: Visual Analytics for BioMedical Applications, P4 Visual Analytics, Comparative and Ensemble Visualization, Uncertainty Visualization, Medical Data Physicalization